-Sattler College enrolls first-time students who present clear and compelling evidence of having completed an academically rigorous program of education at the secondary level, and transfer students with comparable secondary education who have demonstrated, through enrollment in an accredited college or university, that they are capable of succeeding as students in an academically rigorous college.
+Sattler College enrolls first-time applicants who present clear and compelling evidence of having completed an academically rigorous program of education at the secondary level, and transfer students with comparable secondary education who have demonstrated, through enrollment in an accredited college or university, that they are capable of succeeding as students in an academically rigorous college.
 All students enrolled in Sattler College are also required to demonstrate their strong commitment to the fundamental values of Sattler as a Christian college.

 Applications to Sattler College for the Fall semester are due by January 15, 2018.
 The application will be posted in October, 2017.

 Sattler College seeks applications from students who are well-schooled in pre-college or college-level mathematics and life sciences; have a broad and deep knowledge of the history of the United States and the world; have an understanding of the lives of people in societies throughout the world (especially the less developed world) through the study of literature and culture; are able to communicate fluently and effectively in written and spoken English and; demonstrate interest in studying other classical and modern languages.
 Sattler seeks applications from students who have demonstrated their ability to be both disciplined and self-directed in pursuing their academic goals.